puppetlabs/puppet-docs/source/pe/3.0/quick_start.markdown

 Summary
 -----
+TODO deep link all bullets
 You have now experienced the core features and workflows of Puppet Enterprise.
 In summary, a Puppet Enterprise user will:

 * Deploy new nodes, install PE on them, and add them to their deployment by approving their certificate requests.
 * Use pre-built modules from the Forge to save time and effort.
 * Assign classes from the modules to nodes in the console.
+* Allow nodes to be managed by regularly scheduled Puppet runs.
-* Use live management for ad-hoc edits to nodes, and for triggering puppet agent runs when necessary.
+* Use live management to inspect and compare nodes, and to trigger on-demand puppet agent runs when necessary.

 ### Next